The Castle of Marchierù in Villafranca Piemonte

 The Castle, from Savoia Acaja was always transferred by inheritance to some of the most ancient and prestigious Piedmontese houses, from Petitti ai Solaro del Macello, Up to conti Filippi di Baldissero and Prunas Tola Arnaud of San Salvatore, whose direct descendant is currently a resident owner.

 The Dimora can be visited by small groups by appointment.

 The history of the Castello di Marchierù

-The places where Borgo Soave and Marchierù were located were always desired, and the same origin of the name is linked to "marcio", wet; we are in fact in the zone of the "fontanili", places where the water of the stratums reaches the surface forming crystalline and clean pools that are maintained at a constant temperature of 12 / 16 degrees in every period of the year, allowing a continuous temperate irrigation.
+The places where Borgo Soave and Marchierù were located were always desired, and the very origin of the name is connected to “rotten”, wet; we are in fact in the area of the "fountains", places where the water from the groundwater reaches the surface forming crystalline and clean pools which remain at a constant temperature of 12/16 degrees throughout the year, allowing continuous temperate irrigation.

 The other hypotheses on the etymology of the name of Marchierù appear less reliable.
-For some it could come from "brand" as a borderland with the Marquisate of Saluzzo, as it actually was, but certainly there were never "Marquis of Marchierù".
+For some it could come from “Marca” as a borderland with the Marquisate of Saluzzo, as it actually was, but certainly there were never any “Marquises of Marchierù”.

-Legendary would seem to derive from the ancient French "macheron" that is pile of rubble, the result of the invasion of Federico Barbarossa.
+The derivation from the ancient French "macheron" that is a pile of rubble, the result of the invasion of Frederick Barbarossa, would seem legendary.

-The first lords of Marchierù were the Lords of Barge but, with an act of 11 March 1251, all their goods in Soave were ceded to Thomas II of Savoy.
+The first lords of Marchierù were the Lords of Barge but, with an act of 11 March 1251, all their properties in Soave were transferred to Thomas II of Savoy.